 You can also monitor and control the mower remotely from anywhere using the Automower Connect app.

-It comes with ten years’ data.
-You don’t have to pay any monthly costs for data usage.
+This Husqvarna comes with ten years’ data, so you don’t have to pay monthly fees for data.

 It also has short-range Bluetooth connectivity that lets you control the robot from the app when you are near it.